sreeharsha-rav/sreeharsha-rav/README.md

 ## Welcome to my GitHub profile! 😁
-I'm an aspiring developer transitioning from electronics to software.
-Currently pursuing my master's degree in computer engineering at Arizona State University and I'm excited to learn, build and contribute towards innovative software solutions.
+I'm an aspiring developer transitioning from electronics to software, having recently graduated with a master's degree in computer engineering from Arizona State University.
+Currently employed at EPICS @ ASU, I volunteer to contribute to projects addressing community and industry-based problems.
+Excited to learn, build, and contribute towards innovative software solutions.

 <!-- Check out my repositories to see some of my latest projects. -->